How To Clean Your Vehicle Without Robbing A Bank

 - If you’re a parent of a small child, it’s more than likely you’ll have diapers handy.
 Use one to quickly absorb a spill, just don’t put it on the kid afterward.

-- Crumple and wet some newspaper to remove parking tickets.
+- Crumple and wet some newspapers to remove parking tickets.
 Then add some vinegar to get a sparkling glimmer to the windows

 - Nail Polish can be used to temporarily fill in a windshield chip until you get to a repair shop.